Dextra Group | Reliable Connections

 The HPC Project is located in Somerset, South West England, and will consist of two nuclear reactors capable of generating 3.2GW of low-carbon electricity.

 The new power station is being constructed in the same area as the existing Hinkley Point A and B stations.
-The former has ceased operation for quite some time, while the latter is decommissioning in 2022.
+The former ceased operations some time ago, while the latter is decommissioned in 2022.

 Dextra was entrusted with the supply of mechanical splices of concrete reinforcement for parts of HPC, particularly the reactor’s aircraft impact protect shell.

-More than 2.5 million Griptec couplers are supplied for the construction of HPC.
+More than 2.5 million Griptec couplers have been supplied for the construction of HPC.

 Griptec is designed to comply with the most stringent project specifications, and has proven to be a popular system of choice for EPR nuclear power stations, having been used for the construction of the Flamanville 3, Taishan 1, and Taishan 2 power stations.